 - About 3 cups frozen chopped broccoli (or fresh broccoli florets – cut small)

 - About 3 cups bag of baby spinach or baby kale

 - 3 tablespoons flour

-3. Whisk 1/4 cup milk, flour, garlic powder, Dijon mustard, salt and pepper in a small bowl until combined.
-Heat 1 1/2 cups of milk in a pot until simmering.
-Add the flour mixture to the simmering milk.
-Be sure to stir constantly for about 3 minutes.
+- Whisk ¼ cup milk, flour, garlic powder, Dijon mustard, salt and pepper in a small bowl until combined.

 - In a large pot, heat 1½ cups of milk until it begins to simmer.
 Add the flour mixture to the simmering milk.
 Be sure to stir constantly for about 3 minutes, getting rid of any chunks.